 Further details can be found in the documentation of SAC here.

-Recommendations – What to Consider, when you integrate BYD and SAC
+Recommendations – What to consider when integrating BYD and SAC

 It is now important to understand that the current integration is very useful under well-defined conditions.
-We therefore give a number of recommendations, which help you to avoid inconsistent data and performance problems:
+Here are a number of recommendations, which can help you to avoid inconsistent data and performance problems:

 Why should you care?